 - 1. Slide your buttocks to the edge of the chair, so that your feet are flat on the floor. - 2.
 Bend both of your knees to get your feet under you, ready to hold your body weight.

-For comfort: you may step forward with your surgical leg if bending the knee is too difficult. - 3.
-Before standing up, place one hand on your walker or crutch and one hand on your chair armrest. - 4.
+For comfort: you may step forward with your surgical leg.

+- 3. Before standing up, place one hand on your walker or crutch and one hand on your chair armrest.
+Only hold handle of crutch while getting up. - 4.
 Push with your legs and arms to rise.
-Only hold handle of crutch when getting up. - 5.
 Once balanced, transfer your other hand onto the walker or other crutch.